nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.3 Deleting a recipe : `deleteR` <a id="delete-recipe"></a>
 Contributed by: Jia Qi

-Deletes the specified recipe from the Recipe List.
+<br> Deletes the specified recipe from the Recipe List.

 <br>  The image below is what Wishful Shrinking looks like after you have deleted a recipe. <br><br>
 <img src="images/feature/recipe/DeleteRecipeImage.png" width="550" height="300">